Skip to main content

 Create a Network

-A ZeroTier network is essentially a secure Local Area Network (LAN) that you can use anywhere in the world.
-Let's make one and connect two devices over ZeroTier.
+A ZeroTier network works like a LAN you can use anywhere in the world.
+Let's create one and connect two devices to see how it works.

 We'll use ping to test the connection.
-Any two devices that can run ZeroTier will do: laptop, phone, virtual machine, etc…
+Any two devices that can run ZeroTier will work: laptops, phones, virtual machines, or servers.

 • Create a ZeroTier network